The Benefit of Outside Support for Your Relationship

 Couples therapy includes gathering information about the people involved in the relationship with time to explore how each partner has changed throughout the duration of the relationship.
 This provides an opportunity for partners to explore how they might take responsibility for the relationship.

-At Eastside Center for Family we use more than one therapeutic approach we use in couples counseling.
+At Eastside Center for Family we use more than one therapeutic approach in couples counseling.

 Gottman Method Relationship Therapy is a resource we use that revolves around a detailed assessment of the couple’s perspectives about their relationship.
 Our therapists take time to observe a couple in problem solving conversations or review historical information to learn the ways they discuss and interact with one another around issues.